 Description

-DESCRIPTION: Haddiscoe war memorial is located on an area of high ground in the churchyard to the south-east of the Grade I-listed Church of St Mary and the Grade II-listed Monument to William Salter.
+Haddiscoe War Memorial is a First World War memorial with an addition for the Second World War.
+It is situated on elevated ground in the churchyard, southeast of the Grade I-listed Church of St Mary and the Grade II-listed Monument to William Salter.

-The memorial takes the form of a limestone cross pattée with a slightly tapering four-sided shaft, which rises from a two-stepped base.
-The east face of the cross-head has small, square flint tiles inserted into each arm and arranged in a circular pattern at the centre.
-Similar tiles are inserted in a geometric pattern down the east and west faces of the shaft.
-The whole stands on a stone slab foundation.
+The memorial features a limestone cross pattée with a slightly tapering four-sided shaft, which rises from a two-stepped base.
+The east face of the cross-head has small, square flint tiles inserted into each arm, arranged in a circular pattern at the center.
+Similar tiles are also set in a geometric pattern on the east and west faces of the shaft.
+The entire structure stands on a stone slab foundation.

-Affixed to the north face of the bottom step is an oval-shaped, cast bronze plaque carrying the Second World War dedication, 1939/ (6 NAMES)/ & LATER FROM INJURIES/ (1 NAME)/1945.
+On the north face of the bottom step, there is an oval-shaped, cast bronze plaque that bears the Second World War dedication, "1939/ (6 NAMES)/ & LATER FROM INJURIES/ (1 NAME)/1945."

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.